 - Fund raising including total raised so far

-- Ecological significance including report from the respected Dr Peter Beale
+- Ecological significance including report from Dr Peter Beale

 - More photos